 Horse Assisted Therapy for disabled children and adults.

 NWDC works to enhance the quality of life of individuals and families in need in the River Parish region by providing positive youth development through summer camp and before and after school programs.
-We also offer emergency and transitional housing.
-Assist with disaster recovery, as well as, health and wellness programs and initiatives.
+New Wine also offers emergency and transitional housing.
+They assist with disaster recovery, as well as, health and wellness programs and initiatives.
+NWDC's Before & Aftercare STEM program is designed to provide Science, Technology, Engineering and Mathematics (STEM) to students attending St. John the Baptist Parish schools, specifically, those 5 to 13 years of age.

 Respite Care Services 985-785-0971